-Help Is On The Way focuses on the lives of 5 women as they deal with family pressures, pregnancy, deceiving agents, marriage proposals and community expectations on their way to 3.5 years of employment in Taiwan.
-It’s at times an emotional journey, but also funny, enlightening, surprising and a little competitive, offering a unique insight into a lifestyle not often seen on screen.
+Help Is On The Way explores the lives of the various women during training and development, following them from their village to the school, into Jakarta and eventually working abroad in Taiwan.
+It is at times an emotional journey, but also funny, enlightening and a little competitive, offering a unique insight into a lifestyle not often seen on screen.